 After those tasks are done, then you can move on to the things that are less important and less urgent.

 Distractions at work are the number one productivity drainer.

-On average, people check their phones a few times an hour.
-You might not notice a big difference, but when you switch your focus to your phone and back to the task you were previously working on, you have a hard time concentrating again.
-This bad habit increases cortisol levels, the stress hormone, making you feel tired.
+One study found that Americans check their phones every 12 minutes, on average.
+You might not notice a big difference, but when you switch your focus to your phone and back to the task you were previously working on, you have a hard time immediately concentrating again.
+This habit can add up to significant amounts of productivity lost to the effects of task-switching.

-Now think about other distractions at work: emails, coworkers, social media, etc. Making a conscious effort to shut down distractions, at least for an hour, will dramatically increase productivity and overall performance.
+Now think about other distractions at work: emails, coworkers, social media, etc. Making a conscious effort to shut down distractions so you can focus on a single task will dramatically increase your productivity and overall performance.